Skip to main content

 What is CBCW Data and Where Does It Go?

-Watercraft inspectors collect important data while conversing with boaters and anglers at the boat landings, such as the number of boats inspected, how long they spend at the boat landing, and how many people are contacted with the AIS prevention message.
+CBCW participants collect valuable data during their conversations with boaters and anglers at lake and river landings.
 The information they record on their datasheets is entered into an online DNR database called SWIMS, which stands for Surface Water Integrated Monitoring System.
 All of the water data collected around the state by the DNR and its partners is entered into this database.

-If you are new to entering CBCW data, please see below for step-by-step instructions on how to set up your user ID to access SWIMS.
+If you've already set up your SWIMS account, click the "Enter Data Now" button below to login to SWIMSIf you are new to entering CBCW data, please read on for step-by-step instructions on how to access SWIMS.

-Step 1: Before you enter CBCW data for the first time, you need to create a MyWisconsin ID.
+Step 1: Create a MyWisconsin ID.
 You will use your MyWisconsin ID and password to access the SWIMS database.

-Step 2: Next, your SWIMS profile needs to be set up so that you can log in.
-Send us an email at lakessupport@uwsp.edu and share:
+Step 2: Now, your SWIMS profile needs to be set up so that you can log in.
+Send us an email at LakesSupport@uwsp.edu and share:

 • Your first and last name.